Looking for some tips on how to properly install a French Drain? Read our latest post for some more information.

 A French drain is a simple, yet effective way to stop flooding or standing water creating an effective means of drainage.
-It’s simply a trench that is dug in the ground, which is then lined with a non woven geotextile membrane and filled with shingle and usually also a perforated land drainage pipe.
+It’s simply a trench that is dug in the ground, which is then lined with a non woven geotextile membrane and filled with shingle (10mm or 20mm) and usually also a perforated land drainage pipe.
 The shingle and pipe are completely wrapped in the geotextile membrane to stop sediment and silt from clogging up the drain.
 Water then runs into the trench, along the pipe and away from the flooding area.

 How does a French Drain work?

-Water runs into the gravel filled trench and then usually into a perforated land drainage pipe within the trench.
+Water runs into the gravel filled trench and then usually into a perforated land underground pipe within the trench.
 The water will then travel along the pipe and empty either into a soakaway, drainage ditch, a well or any other suitable drainage area.
-The trench is lined with a membrane which stops silt and sediment from clogging the drain.
+The trench is lined with a non woven membrane which stops silt and sediment from clogging the drain.
 French drains can be relatively easily constructed and can be an easy and low cost way of adding effective drainage to an area.

 French Drains Installation: Prior Considerations